AnandVetcha/excel-to-ppt-explainer/README.md

 # excel-to-ppt-explainer
-Excel → PowerPoint generator that builds a summary slide and auto-links each number to a detail slide showing the exact Excel formula and a filtered raw-data snippet (xlwings + python-pptx).
+Excel → PowerPoint generator that builds a summary slide and auto-links each number to a detail slide showing the exact Excel formula and a filtered raw-data snippet (openpyxl + python-pptx).

 Generate a PowerPoint from an Excel workbook:

 - **Slide 1:** a _Summary Table_ (numbers are **clickable**).
 - **Linked slides:** show the **exact Excel formula** used and a **filtered snippet** of the raw table that the formula referenced.

-Powered by **xlwings** (reads real formulas from Excel) and **python-pptx** (builds the deck).
+Powered by **openpyxl** (reads stored formulas from Excel) and **python-pptx** (builds the deck).

 ---

 ## Features

-- Reads **live formulas** (incl. dynamic-array spills) directly from Excel via xlwings.
+- Reads **stored formulas** (incl. dynamic-array spills) directly from Excel via openpyxl.
 - Numbers on the summary slide link to per-metric **detail slides**.
 - Each detail slide shows:
   - the original **formula** (as stored in Excel);